solid/solidproject.org/_posts/implement/apps/first-app/2019-01-01-03_reading-data.md

 value (i.e. a Literal), rather than a URL.
 (Likewise, we could e.g. use `getInteger` or `getDecimal` if we would expect a number.)
 However, the value could also have been a URL pointing to a different Subject, in which case we could in turn fetch _that_ Document.
-If that was what we expected, we could have used the method `getNodeRef` instead.
+If that was what we expected, we could have used the method `getRef` instead.

 The second thing to consider is that we cannot make any assumptions about what data is or is not present in the user's Pod.
 Thus, `user.getString(foaf.name)` might also return `null`.
 This